Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Abstract

 \section{Abstract}

-We present a deterministic $(1+\eps)$-approximate maximum matching algorithm in $\poly(1/\eps)$ passes in the semi-streaming model, solving the long-standing open problem of breaking the exponential barrier in the dependence on $1/\eps$.
-Our algorithm exponentially improves on the well-known randomized $(1/\eps)^{O(1/\eps)}$-pass algorithm from the seminal work by McGregor~[APPROX05], the recent deterministic algorithm by Tirodkar with the same pass complexity~[FSTTCS18], as well as the deterministic $\log n \cdot \poly(1/\eps)$-pass algorithm by Ahn and Guha~[ICALP11].
+We present a deterministic $(1+\varepsilon)$-approximate maximum matching algorithm in $\poly 1/\varepsilon$ passes in the semi-streaming model, solving the long-standing open problem of breaking the exponential barrier in the dependence on $1/\varepsilon$.
+Our algorithm exponentially improves on the well-known randomized $(1/\varepsilon)^{O(1/\varepsilon)}$-pass algorithm from the seminal work by McGregor~[APPROX05], the recent deterministic algorithm by Tirodkar with the same pass complexity~[FSTTCS18].
+Up to polynomial factors in $1/\varepsilon$, our work matches the state-of-the-art deterministic $(\log n / \log \log n) \cdot (1/\varepsilon)$-pass algorithm by Ahn and Guha~[TOPC18], that is allowed a dependence on the number of nodes $n$.
+Our result also makes progress on the Open Problem~60 at sublinear.info\footnote{For details, please visit \href{https://sublinear.info/index.php?title=Open_Problems:60}{https://sublinear.info/index.php?title=Open\_Problems:60}.}.

+Moreover, we design a general framework that simulates our approach for the streaming setting in other models of computation.
+This framework requires access to an algorithm computing an $O(1)$-approximate maximum matching and an algorithm for processing disjoint $(\poly 1 / \varepsilon)$-size connected components.
+Instantiating our framework in \textsf{CONGEST} yields a $\poly(\log{n}, 1/\varepsilon)$ round algorithm for computing $(1+\varepsilon$)-approximate maximum matching.
+In terms of the dependence on $1/\varepsilon$, this result improves exponentially state-of-the-art result by Lotker, Patt-Shamir, and Pettie~[LPSP15].
+Our framework leads to the same quality of improvement in the context of the Massively Parallel Computation model as well.